AbdullahAXR/Competition-tracker/readme.md

 ## Phase 1

->I was disappointed, I had high exceptions from this group.
+>I was disappointed...
+I had high exceptions from this group, and I still do.

 We're better than that guys, lets create the best project ever in phase 2 and phase 3!